textX/textX/docs/metamodel.md

 When parsing a model file or string a new parser is cloned for each model.
 This parser can be accessed via the model attribute `_tx_parser`.

+!!! warning

+    textX accepts unicode strings only so `metamodel_from_str` parameter should be `str` for Python 3.x or `unicode` for Python 2.x.
+That is true for all API parameters where string is accepted.
+The easiest way for Python 2.x is to use `from __future__ import unicode_literals` at the top of the file.

 ## Custom classes